| |

 Chinese Chestnut Trees (c. mollissima)

-Chinese chestnut trees do poorly in the Pacific Northwest.
-The chestnut trees
+Chinese chestnut trees do best in states receiving nice warm summers.
+The

-that are hybrids with the chinese chestnut tree also fall into this group.
+chestnut trees that are hybrids with the chinese chestnut tree also fall into

-Cultivars of the mollissima group need warm summers found in the midwest and
+this group.
+Cultivars of the mollissima group need warm summers found in the

-southern USA.
-If you live in a area in the Pacific Northwest where you do have
+midwest and southern USA.
+If you live in a area in the Pacific Northwest where

-very warm summers then mollissima could be considered.
-Mollissima normally do
+you do have very warm summers then mollissima could be considered.
+Mollissima

-not produce as many pounds of nuts per area as the European or the Japanese
+normally do not produce as many pounds of nuts per area as the European or the

-chestnut trees.
+Japanese chestnut trees.
 Most of the mollissima chestnuts peel easily.
-Many of the
+Many of

-mollissima and their hybrids are chestnut blight resistant.
+the mollissima and their hybrids are chestnut blight resistant.
+Winter cold

 |